Pinterest Hidden Image

 Barmbrack is a traditional Irish bread with tea-soaked fruit.
 It is soft and fluffy, and often spiced with cinnamon, nutmeg, cloves, and/or ginger.

-Irish barmbrack (bairín breac) which translates to "speckled loaf" is also known as "freckle bread" due to the raisins inside.
-It is served as a Halloween bread during Samhain - an ancient Gaelic pagan holiday that marks the beginning of the dark months and the end of the harvest season.
+Irish barmbrack (báirín breac) which translates to "speckled loaf" is also known as "freckle bread" due to the raisins inside.
+It is served as a Halloween bread during Samhain - an ancient Gaelic pagan holiday that marks the beginning of the dark months and the celebration of the harvest.

-Traditionally, barmbrack bread would contain items baked inside the loaf which were believed to tell the fortune of the person who received them.
-Items included a pea, a stick, a piece of cloth, a coin, a bean, and a ring.
+Traditional barmbrack bread would contain items baked inside the loaf which were believed to tell the fortune of the person who received them.
+Items included a pea, a stick, a piece of cloth, a small coin, a bean, and a ring.

 For safety purposes, we're not including any inedible items in this vegan brambrack, but if you decide to include them please make sure you first wrap them in parchment paper and make those eating aware!